 I said to my wife: Wait, why are you crying?

 I took an extra job while still in college (Fidelity Investments), and she took two extra jobs.
 We knocked that debt out in less than a year.
-Future blog post on this.
 Boy, my wife is crazy!

 If you have a lot of debt, stop spending.
-You don’t both need new Iphone 7’s!
+You don’t both need new Iphone 8’s!
 Find ways to save.
 Find ways to earn more.
 Pay it off fast.
-There is always excuses why you can’t do this.
-But you have to.
+There is always excuses why you can’t do this, but you have to.
 It’s that simple.

 Rich on Money

-I called to place my trade, and the savvy trader on the other end of the line told me I was foolish not to invest in an aggressive index fund, where I would make money twice as fast as the S&P 500 index.
+During college, I decided to start our Roth IRAs (good idea!)
+I called to place my trade, and the savvy trader on the other end of the line told me I was foolish not to invest in an aggressive growth index fund, where I would make money twice as fast as the S&P 500 index.
 He was right, sort of.

-I invested $4000 in the Aggressive Index fund (I think that was the actual name), and lost money twice as fast as the S&P 500 when the market dived with the pop of the tech bubble. $4k went to $2k in a few weeks.
+I invested $4000 in the Aggressive Growth Index fund (I think that was the actual name), and lost money twice as fast as the S&P 500 when the market dived with the pop of the tech bubble. $4k went to $2k in a few weeks.
 It was one of the best lessons of my life.
-That Warren guy knows what he’s talking about!

-I joined the military as an Officer and ended up moving to the island of Guam.
+I joined the military as an officer and moved to the island of Guam.
 This put our plans to buy a house on hold.
 After two years in Guam, I received orders to move to Washington, D.C.
 It was 2003, and we were eager to buy a house believing that owning real estate would be key to our financial future.